A UNIFIED BRAND IDENTITY FOR A SINGLE PURPOSE

 Although MNI and MNH are commonly used acronyms, they are not necessarily interpreted the same way by everyone, nor can we assume, understood by other stakeholders.

 Acronyms are often reductive (no storytelling) and are more difficult to memorize.
-Brand guidelines clearly stipulate that 'The Neuro' should always be accompanied by its full descriptor: Montreal Neurological Institute-Hospital.
+Brand guidelines must clearly stipulate that 'The Neuro' should always be accompanied by its full descriptor: Montreal Neurological Institute and Hospital.
 As such, the role of the descriptor is to clarify the proposition and avoid confusion.
-In addition, there will also be an equity transfer between the Montreal Neurological Institute or the Montreal Neurological Hospital and The Neuro.
+In addition, there will also be an equity transfer between the better-known Montreal Neurological Institute and The Neuro.

 The Neuro Visual Identity Guide and Templates were developed by The Neuro Communications Office in collaboration with others to assist Neuro faculty, staff, trainees, partners and others in using the elements of The Neuro’s brand properly and consistently.